 The Tate St Ives overlooks Porthmeor Beach and a multitude of galleries display art and artisan crafts.
 Quaint fishermen’s cottages, pubs and restaurants are just a cobbled saunter from the granite quayside.
 St Ives is one of the most beautiful places to visit in Cornwall.

-St Ives was a total contrast from the rugged Cornish coastline we’d worked our way around the previous day and not just in terms of scenery.
-The weather had changed completely and we awoke to a glorious October day – perfect for exploring…
+St Ives was a total contrast from the rugged Cornish coastline we’d worked our way around the previous day.
+Not just in terms of scenery.
+The weather had changed completely and we awoke to a glorious October day – perfect for exploring.

-What to See in St Ives
+What to see in St Ives

 A wide arc of pale sand stretches into views of Godrevy Lighthouse – Virginia Woolf’s favourite.
 The beacon played the lead role in her novel ‘To the Lighthouse’.
 But we were heading in the opposite direction towards St Ives and its cheerful little harbour.

 It’s low tide and a crescent of fishermen’s cottages and small dwellings cradle the sandy harbour.
 Small boats sit stranded on silken sands and a rusting, cast-iron lighthouse on Smeaton’s Pier punctuates the blue sky.

 The Sloop Inn, which opened in 1312. is located on the wharf and is one of the best known and oldest inns in Cornwall.

 We stopped by the 200-year-old door at the back of The Bakers at 1 Virgin Street.
 The door’s owners were once made an offer to put it in The Tate Gallery.
-They declined asking ‘where would we get another 200-year-old door’!
+They politely declined asking ‘where would we get another 200-year-old door’!
 The door even has a Flickr group dedicated to it.

 Many artists have pitched their palettes in the town and as we meandered the maze of cobbled lanes we were drawn into tiny galleries, studios and workshops which number as many, if not more, than the cafes, pubs and restaurants.

 I don’t often buy souvenirs but a piece of Jo Downs’ glass was an exception.

 St Ives is beach heaven with three main beaches, the harbour, and then more beaches further afield.
 After rounding the harbour we head to the end of Smeaton’s Pier for a look at the lighthouse and come back via Porthgwidden Beach with its row of brightly coloured beach huts.

 Seals, dolphins and porpoises can sometimes be seen basking here although we didn’t spot any.
 There’s an old coastguard station and church up on the hill where there are spectacular views across Porthmeor Beach and out to sea.

 Porthmeor Beach is great for surfers and we watched awhile as a lone surfer attempted to ride the waves – with some success.

 By now we needed a coffee so we made our way round to the beach where we stopped at Porthmeor Café Bar.
 The café’s raised up so we sat in the sunshine taking in the wonderful sea views.

-A Cornish Pasty
+Eat a Cornish Pasty

 Time was getting on and we were getting hungry so we made our way back down to the harbour for a quick bite.
 It had to be a Cornish Pasty.
 The pasty is said to have evolved for Cornish tin miners.
 A complete, hand-held hot meal.
 The pastry casing is filled with meat, potato, onion and swede.

 We were lucky to have gorgeous autumn weather in St Ives but the town sits on the Gulf Stream which ensures that it has more than it’s fair share of sunshine and mild climes.
 Good reason to visit any time of year and we’ll definitely be heading back to Cornwall at the first opportunity.